joemiller/sensu-build-box/readme.md

 ```
 git clone git://github.com/joemiller/sensu-build-box.git
-cd sensu-build-box
-sudo sh bootstrap.sh
 ```

 1-time Manual Install Steps
 ---------------------------

 There are some manual steps required that are not performed by the Chef recipes.
-They only need to be run once.
+They only need to be run once, after the first tiem Chef is executed.

 1. Install SSL key/cert for apache2.
 2. Configure S3 keys for `repo` user (`s3cmd`)